 How Does the Dental Crown Procedure Work?

 The dental crown procedure can be done in two dental visits.
 During the first visit, X-rays of your mouth will be captured to get a clear image of both the tooth and the adjacent bone.
-If there is tooth decay or infection in the tooth, a root canal may have to be performed.
+If there is severe tooth decay or infection in the tooth, a root canal may have to be performed.

 What Are The Benefits Of a Dental Crown?